As a business owner, whether you own a yoga studio or are a freelance yoga teacher, you’ll experience many ups, and unfortunately downs.

 2 Solutions to rejection:

 - Accept you cannot please everyone.
-In fact, the business that strives to please everyone is a bad business model because it has no unique selling position (USP).
+In fact, a business that strives to please everyone is a bad business model because it has no unique selling position (USP).
 Instead, view rejection as you doing something right.
 Focus on your loyal students and the positive feedback you receive.
 That said, sometimes you must make changes from rejection.
-If you receive many of the same criticisms from your core student-base, then you should consider making a change.
+If you receive many of the same criticisms from your core student base, then you should consider making a change.

 - Focus on delivering your unique selling position.
 This is your core offering that makes your studio unique.
 Your USP is your vision.
 Focus on it and work toward it.

 Don’t take rejection personally.
 Yes, this is trite but true.
 In fact, you, as a consumer, reject other business owners all the time.
 You mean nothing personal by it.
 Instead, you simply exercised your preference.

 I could write a list many pages long of money mistakes entrepreneurs make, including me.